solidi/writing/55-whats-in-a-career-promotion.md

 Recently, my friend shared opinions on the promotion process.
 I found our discussion fascinating, drawing out our thinking.
 The result is mapping an individual's path for seeking a promotion packet, which I'll call the **promotion life cycle**.

 The life cycle defines points along the individual's journey within a business context.
 They are **skill sets**, **reputation**, **sponsorship**, **opportunity**, and **advancement**.
-These qualities are timeless but not intended a panacea.
+These qualities are timeless but are not intended a panacea.
 They depend on an individual's adaptability to a business culture, quality of relationship with the manager, and meeting personal needs.

 While I cannot highlight every dimension, my goal is to draw a holistic trail for an individual's *advancement*, identifying qualities in a group of people performing work.
 Along the way, I'll uncover interesting bits of behaviors between people, providing hints to accelerate their relationships.